Operation Just Cause (film)

-Operation Just Cause (Operación Causa Justa) is a 2019 Panamanian action war historical drama film directed by Luis Franco Brantley and Luis Pacheco.
-Produced by executive producers Janet Alvarez Gonzalez and Jacobo Silvera.
+Operation Just Cause (Operación Causa Justa) is a 2019 Panamanian action war historical drama film directed by Luis Franco Brantley and Luis Pacheco, and produced by executive producers Janet Alvarez Gonzalez and Jacobo Silvera.
 It was selected as the Panamanian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

 In El Chorrillo, a military officer, a fisherman, an American businessman, a prostitute and a young man trying to keep his friends from joining the fighting live through the United States invasion of Panama.